Ukrainian diaspora: Canada

 In 2016, there were an estimated 1,359,655 persons of full or partial Ukrainian origin residing in Canada (the majority being Canadian-born citizens), making them Canada's eleventh largest ethnic group.
 Canada therefore has the world's second-largest Ukrainian population outside Ukraine, after Russia.

 United States

 According to a 2006 government estimate, there were 976,314 Americans of Ukrainian ancestry.

+The Ukrainian diaspora in the United States consists of approximately 1.1 million individuals who were born in Ukraine or reported Ukrainian ancestry, according to tabulations from the 2019 ACS.
+It is not among the top 20 diasporas in size.